 MercadoLibre (MELI) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the operator of an online marketplace and payments system in Latin America had gained 7.41% in the past month.
-In that same time, the Retail-Wholesale sector gained 4.37%, while the S&P 500 gained 7.34%.
+Heading into today, shares of the operator of an online marketplace and payments system in Latin America had gained 0.58% over the past month, lagging the Retail-Wholesale sector's gain of 0.74% and the S&P 500's gain of 5.21% in that time.

 Wall Street will be looking for positivity from MELI as it approaches its next earnings report date.
-In that report, analysts expect MELI to post earnings of $0.40 per share.
-This would mark year-over-year growth of 190.91%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.2 billion, up 83.49% from the year-ago period.
+The company is expected to report EPS of $0.40, up 190.91% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.2 billion, up 83.49% from the year-ago period.

 MELI's full-year Zacks Consensus Estimates are calling for earnings of $2.06 per share and revenue of $5.93 billion.
 These results would represent year-over-year changes of +2675% and +49.15%, respectively.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-MELI is currently a Zacks Rank #5 (Strong Sell).
+MELI currently has a Zacks Rank of #5 (Strong Sell).

-In terms of valuation, MELI is currently trading at a Forward P/E ratio of 750.1.
-For comparison, its industry has an average Forward P/E of 62.61, which means MELI is trading at a premium to the group.
+Valuation is also important, so investors should note that MELI has a Forward P/E ratio of 752.32 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 63.8.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.